-First, the PntLen and PntPos arrays derived from Multi-Chunked FSG point indexing approach are sorted by using the PntCID array as keys to make the same cell identifiers appear next to each other in the PntCID array.
+First, the PntLen and PntPos arrays derived from the Multi-Chunked FSG point indexing approach are sorted by using the PntCID array as keys to make the same cell identifiers appear next to each other in the PntCID array.
 Note that the positions of the elements in the PntLen and PntPos arrays are changed according to the key-value based sorting.
-Next, as shown in Fig. 3, for each of the element in the MID array, our spatial filtering algorithm binary searches the PntCID array by using the corresponding element in the MC array as the key.
-Recall that the MID array and the MC array store the correspondences between polygon MBB identifiers and cell identifiers of rasterized polygon MBBs (Zhang et al 2014).
-The key extension is to match cell identifiers in the MC array and the sorted PntCID array by using three parallel primitives, i.e., binary_search, lower_bound and upper_bound, as a bundle for binary searches.
-While the lower bound and upper bound primitives returns the first and the last positions where values could be inserted without violating the ordering during binary searching, the binary search primitive returns whether the values being searched are or are not in the array being searched.
-The resulting position vectors from lower bound and upper_bound primitives need to be filtered out by the resulting boolean vector from the binary search primitive to eliminate unsuccessful searches while keeping the upper bounds and lower bounds of successful searches.
-Note that it is not necessary to use upper bound primitive if cell identifiers in the PntCID array are guaranteed to be unique, which is the case if the point dataset is not chunked.
-This is exactly the original FSG design for spatial filtering presented in (Zhang et al 2014).
-Finally, for each matched (MID_i, lower_bound_i, upper_bound_i) triple, we can use MID_i and lower_bound_i and upper bound; values to access polygon vertex arrays and point coordinate arrays as following.
-Assuming arrays that store vertex positions and the numbers of polygon vertices are PlyPos and PlyLen, respectively, then the polygon vertices will be at the position $PlyPos[idx(MID_i)]$.. $PlyPos[idx(MID_i)+1]-1$ with PlyLen[i] vertices.
+Next, as shown in Fig. 3, for each of the elements in the MID array, our spatial filtering algorithm binary searches the PntCID array by using the corresponding element in the MC array as the key.
+Recall that the MID array and the MC array store the correspondences between polygon MBB identifiers and cell identifiers of rasterized polygon MBBs [9].
+The key extension is to match cell identifiers in the MC array and the sorted PntCID array by using three parallel primitives, i.e., binary\search, lower\bound and upper\bound, as a bundle for binary searches.
+While the lower\bound and upper\bound primitives return the first and the last positions where values could be inserted without violating the ordering during binary searching, the binary\search primitive returns the result of whether the values being searched are or are not in the array being searched.
+The resulting position vectors from the lower\bound and upper\bound primitives need to be filtered out by the resulting boolean vector from the binary\search primitive to eliminate unsuccessful searches while keeping the upper bounds and lower bounds of successful searches.
+Note that it is not necessary to use the upper\bound primitive if the cell identifiers in the PntCID array are guaranteed to be unique, which is the case if the point dataset is not chunked.
+This is exactly the original FSG design for spatial filtering presented in [9].
+Finally, for each matched (MIDi, lower boundi, upper boundi) triple, we can use MIDi and lower\boundi and upper\boundi values to access the polygon vertex arrays and point coordinate arrays as follows.
+Assuming the arrays that store the vertex positions and the numbers of polygon vertices are PlyPos and PlyLen, respectively, then the polygon vertices will be at the positions PlyPos[idx(MIDi)] ..
+PlyPos[idx(MIDi)+1]-1 with PlyLen[i] vertices.
 Function idx(i) maps polygon identifier i to an index in the PlyPos or PlyLen array, which can be as simple as idx(i)=i.
-Similarly points that fall within the grid cell whose identifier is being searched are distributed in upper_bound_i - lower_bound_i +1 blocks.
-Note that blocks are combinations of chunks and grid cells, i.e., a bock of points are within a grid cell in a chunk.
-For each $j = lower_bound_i$ upper_bound_i, the starting position and number of points in these blocks are recorded in PntPos[i] and PntLen[i], respectively.
+Similarly points that fall within the grid cell whose identifier is being searched are distributed in upper\boundi - lower\boundi blocks.
+Note that here blocks are combinations of chunks and grid cells, i.e., a block of points are within a grid cell in a chunk.
+For each $j = lower_bound_i$ , upper\boundi, the starting position and number of points in these blocks are recorded in PntPos[j] and PntLen[j], respectively.
 They can be used to access the PntRec array to retrieve point coordinates or other information for further processing.
-While supporting multiple data point chunks has added significant complexity to our original spatial filtering design, it eliminate the need to actually sort point records in multiple chunks as it would have been done for a single chunk.
+While supporting multiple data point chunks has added significant complexity to our original spatial filtering design, it eliminates the need to actually sort point records across multiple chunks as it would have been done for a single chunk.
 We note that data movements are typically expensive in various sorting implementations on both CPUs and GPUs and should be avoided as much as possible for large scale data.